MiHomoer/MiHomo-Hagezi/README.md

   - RULE-SET,HageziProPlus,REJECT,no-resolve
 ```

-By using Sniffer you may also block requests from private dns.
+By using Sniffer, you may also block requests from apps that connect directly to third-party resolvers.

 ```
 sniffer: